jgperrin/net.jgp.books.spark.ch08/README.md

 Welcome to Spark with Java, chapter 8.
 This chapter covers data ingestion from databases.

+This code is designed to work with Apache Spark v2.4.4.

 The `MySQLToDatasetApp` application does the following: